kindredbluespirit/gists/stable-diffusion-webui.md

 ```

 ### Huggingface
 ...only lets you run python scripts, not shell scripts.
 Instead of using `webui.sh`, run `launch.py` directly instead.
+Also, `--share` isn't allowed.